Earn your Graduate STEM Certificate

 Students will gain knowledge of STEM Education concepts including legal and pedagogical issues, larger trends in culture, society and technology to educational practice and evaluation of technology to promote literacy, inquiry and critical consciousness by taking four courses offered by the College of Education:

-*please note this course requires a $700 fee for a 2-day virtual STEM Summit provided by Eduscape in partnership with NJCU.
+*Please note this course requires a $700 fee for a virtual STEM lab provided by Eduscape in partnership with NJCU.

 Student Learning Outcomes